lamemakes/2024-ornament/firmware/README.md

-# 🧑‍💻 Twinkly Tree Firmware
+# 🧑‍💻 Blinky Tree Firmware

 ## About